jjvanzon/Circular-Language-Spec-Plans/done/2008-07-2---assignment-spec-project-summary.md

 ### Super-Project

-*Encircle Language Spec | Command as an Aspect Spec*
+*Circular Language Spec | Command as an Aspect Spec*

 ### Goal